my-lambda-projects/Lambda/WEEKS/wk1/0-notes/d4/display.md

 ### Table Values

 There is a whole set of display values that force non-table elements to behave like table elements, if you need that to happen.
-It’s rare-ish, but it sometimes allows you to be “more semantic” with your code while utilizing the unique positioning powers of tables.
+It’s rare-ish, but it sometimes allows you to be “more semantic" with your code while utilizing the unique positioning powers of tables.

     div {
       display: table;